Computer Science (CMSI)

 CMSI 3752 Game Development (4 semester hours)

 Development, production, marketing, and distribution of electronic games.
 Technical details of game and physics engines.
 Modeling, programming, and interaction techniques.
 The course covers both two-and three-dimensional platforms.
-Prerequisite: CMSI 3751 or permission of instructor.

-A comparative study of the rationale, concepts, design, and features of several major programming languages, including bindings, scope, control flow, type systems, subroutines and coroutines, modules, objects, asynchronous programming, concurrency, and metaprogramming.
-Major attention is given to the following broad categories of languages: systems, enterprise, scripting, experimental, and esoteric.
-Compiler architecture and its relationship to formal models of computation.
-Prerequisite: CMSI 2120.
+A comparative study of the rationale, concepts, design, and features of several major programming languages, including binding, type systems, control flow, subroutines, coroutines, modules, objects, asynchronous programming, memory management, concurrency, and metaprogramming.
+Major attention is given to the following broad categories of languages: systems, enterprise, scripting, intermediate, experimental, and esoteric.
+The architecture and implementation of compilers, transpilers, and interpreters and their relationship to formal models of computation connects language theories to software engineering practice.

 CMSI 3920 Human Contexts and Computer Ethics (4 semester hours)

 Examination of human contexts within computer science and specific technical skills that help facilitate ethical practice, with an emphasis on learning how to situate and confront social-technical issues at play in personal-professional development, interpersonal relationships, community relations, and global citizenship.
 Topics include: privacy-first software development and data stewardship; data literacy and quantification of complex social issues; value judgments and consequences; the role and responsibility of computer scientists.
-Prerequisite: CMSI 2120 or CMSI 3630.
-Junior standing or higher required.
-University Core fulfilled: INT: Ethics & Justice.

 CMSI 3960 Computing Internship (0-1 semester hours)

 Credit awarded for (1) preparing supporting documentation for actual internships taken, or (2) participating in an individual or group directed research project resulting in a project or paper that is presented at a conference or university-sanctioned event.
-Note: May be repeated up to four times for credit.

 CMSI 3998 Special Studies (1-4 semester hours)